tlsnotary/website/blog/2025-08-08-tlsnotary-history/index.md

 [![](TLS_12.png)](https://en.wikipedia.org/wiki/Transport_Layer_Security "Simplified illustration of the full TLS 1.2 handshake with timing information.")

 TLSNotary’s original idea was to take the privacy, authentication, and reliability inside the TLS tunnel and bring it out into the world.

-The proof captures key session information like the domain name and ephemeral public key from the server, all traceable back to a trusted certificate.
+One of the key innovations of TLSNotary was implementing the handshake with multi-party computation (MPC).
+This allowed a third party to get a proof that captured key session information like the domain name and ephemeral public key from the server, all traceable back to a trusted certificate.

 But that relied on the original version of TLS.